MacGyver the Lizard: Fandom

 MacGyver's videos have received tens of millions of combined video views across YouTube, Facebook, and Instagram.
 As a result, he has amassed a social media following in the hundreds of thousands since first appearing on YouTube in 2012, and inspired a fan art hashtag on Instagram that contains pencil sketches, watercolor paintings, photoshops, and various other fan-created works depicting the large red lizard.
 In July 2016, a fan meetup with MacGyver was held at the San Diego Reptile Supershow.

+The memecoin $MAGAIBA is based on MacGyver.
+It was created in 2024 by the hosts of the "Círculo Vicioso" podcast and uses the Solana blockchain.
+The coin's name is derived from the way MacGyver's name was pronounced in a viral 2017 video. $MAGAIBA reached an all-time high market capitalization of $20 million at $0.02 per coin.

 International media coverage

 MacGyver has received international coverage from a variety of publications such as Vice Media, BuzzFeed, Business Insider, the New York Post, Rare, The Daily Telegraph, Stern, and as far away as China Times and Okezone.com.

 On September 7, 2016, AJ+ released a two-minute video about MacGyver and his owners, receiving millions of views on Facebook.
 On September 11, 2016 The Post featured MacGyver for their weekly Pet Instagram Review, making him the first reptile to be featured for the segment.